jask-aran/QuickGPT/README.md

     - define a function of an input code file to be specifically analysed, instead of the whole file to improve performance (may not be neccesary)
     - Use a prompt to generate a function or other code snippet that is appended to a code file
         - Provide a preview of code snippet before appending

+### Completed
+~~-API call to chatGPT~~
+- API calls to GPT-3.5-Turbo, the model powering chatGPT are made with input prompts and a system context statement that commands the model to give concise answers that are limited to 50 words.